 Western Libraries offers extensive resources to graduate students, with an online catalogue service to search for electronic books, journals, bibliographic databases and expert staff to help students in their research.
 Western Libraries collections are strong in all areas of political science and are particularly deep in the Department's PhD fields of political theory, Canadian politics, comparative politics and local government.
 Check out the Research Support webpage, which contains many useful services and resources to assist students with their studies at Western.

 D.B.
-Weldon Study Space - a limited number of individual research/study spaces are available to PhD candidates.
+Weldon Group Study Rooms - a limited number of individual research/study spaces are available to PhD candidates.

 "How Do I Find Dissertations" is a helpful resource found at the Western Libraries webpage to locate many dissertations conferred at Western and also published at other universities.